dwyl/learn-elasticsearch/README.md

 There are over a hundred modules for ElasticSearch on NPM
 see: http://node-modules.com/search?q=elasticsearch

-While writing this post I tried:
+While writing this post we tried the following modules:

 - ElasticSearch (the *official* module): https://github.com/elasticsearch/elasticsearch-js works(ish) but the